-Honeywell Information Systems Limited introduced the DPS 4 into the U.K. market to compete with International Computer Ltd.'s ME29, launched one month earlier.
+Cii Honeywell Bull introduced the DPS 4 to compete with IBM System/38-1 and /38-2.
 The DPS 4 is also expected to overlap and therefore compete against the recently introduced Sperry Univac System 80.
-With deliveries strategically set to begin in July 1980, HIS planned to go after the IBM System/34 base by taking advantage of the delayed IBM System/38 deliveries.
+With deliveries already begun, CII-HB is attacking the IBM System 34 base by taking advantage of delayed IBM System 38 deliveries.

-Honeywell offers TRANSIT conversion packages enabling users of the IBM System/32, System 360/20, and System/3 to convert RPG II programs and files to DPS 4 RPG.
-In addition, users can migrate from the ICL 1900 Series or 2903/2904 Series-whether using PLAN or COBOL-as well as from the NCR Century Series.
-Source COBOL and MiniCOBOL programs can be transferred from Honeywell's Series 200/2000 or Level 62 systems or DPS 4. □ larger configurations: also 1.5 meters long, it can contain six extra processors and a power supply.
+Cii Honeywell Bull offers TRANSIT conversion packages enabling users of the IBM System 32, System 360/20, and System 3 to convert RPG II programs and files to DPS 4 RPG.
+Source COBOL and MiniCOBOL programs can be transferred from Series 200 2000, Level 61, and Level 62 systems to the DPS 4.□ addition to the basic power supply, console and integrated diskette.

+The standard cabinet measures 1.5 meters and contains six processors.
+A third cabinet is available as an extension for larger configurations: also 1.5 meters long, it can contain six extra processors and a power supply.
 The extra processors may be used to provide additional power and configurability or to provide a high availability or non-stop system.